clamburger/ubersite-lite/docs/questionnaire.md

 * Pages, sections and questions will all be shown in the order that they are defined.
 * Question IDs **must not** end in `-other` as that value is used internally.
-* Sections are designed primarily for dropdowns.
-If other AnswerTypes are used, it's recommended that `Border` is set to false.
 * Sections **should** keep all dropdown questions before all non-dropdown questions.
 No data loss will occur if you don't, but the feedback won't look as neat.